Doist/bitmapist4/README.md

 N days (or weeks, or months) after.

 Each new column of the cohort unfolds the behavior of different similar cohorts over time.
-While 0th row displays the behavior of the cohort, provided as an argument, 1th row displays the behavior of the similar cohort, but shifted 1 day (or week, or month) ago, etc.
+The latest row displays the behavior of the cohort, provided as an argument, the one above displays the behavior of the similar cohort, but shifted 1 day (or week, or month) ago, etc.

 For example, consider following cohort statistics